ArtiPedia/blog-v3/_posts/2017-09-04-mobile-first-web-design.md

 <div class="xyz"></div>

 Consider the box above.
 It changes color when the size is decreased below 600px.
+If you are already reading this article on a smartphone then use landscape mode to see the green box.
 It also changes the content.
 This can be achieved using ``:after``.